Rammina/cdk-stacks-playground/README.md

 ## License

-This repository is licensed under the MIT License.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).